 I once asked Dr. David Yonggi Cho, “Why is it, Dr. Cho, that it is so hard for cell ministry to work in America?”
 He responded immediately, “Many pastors are threatened.
 They are afraid to release their people.”
 If this is why cell ministry hasn’t worked in America or in any other location, what can we do about it?

 Rick Warren, the Senior Pastor of Saddleback Valley Community Church in Orange County, California, commented: “For your church to grow, both the pastor and the people must give up control.
 The people must give up the control of the leadership, and the pastor must give up control of the ministry.
 Otherwise, either party can become a bottleneck for growth.”
 A typical pastor might control his church members, or members might control the pastor.
-Pastors of cell churches are no exception to the control trap, and neither are cell leaders.
+Pastors of small group-based churches are no exception to the control trap, and neither are small group leaders.

-In the beginnings of our cell church, we told people they must only be involved in a cell group within their own community.
+In the beginnings of our church, we told people they must only be involved in a small group within their own community.
 This was a mistake.
-One family felt misplaced in their community cell and came to me for assistance.
-I rigidly told them they needed to stay in the cell and work it out.
+One family felt misplaced in their community group and came to me for assistance.
+I rigidly told them they needed to stay in that particular small group and work it out.
 As a result, they left our church.
 I recognized my mistake a few years later and asked for their forgiveness.
 I learned an important lesson that the church is not built according to geography, but through relationships.
-However, we’ve noticed that as believers mature and prepare to be sent out to start a new cell, many go back to their own neighborhoods.
+However, we’ve noticed that as believers mature and prepare to be sent out to start a new small group, many go back to their own neighborhoods.
 The difference is that they go because the Lord called them there, not because it is required by their leaders.

 Recently, I spoke at a church in upstate New York where the pastor had gone through a painful church split and decided to quit.
 However, the Lord spoke to him and said, “I have called you to release the ministry of the church to My people.”
 That pastor returned to the congregation and began to transition the group into a small group-based church.
 When he released the people as ministers, the people in turn released him and his leadership team to follow the direction of the Holy Spirit.
 A fresh sense of faith and expectancy came into this church.